 Whenever I try to start a conversation with my husband, I get a few words out, and then he interrupts me.
 He then proceeds to tell me what I was going to say, or what I was thinking.
 And of course, he has NO idea!
 I am sick of never being heard, never being listened to, and NEVER getting to finish a sentence.
 He won't stop it!
 Oh, and he refuses to go to counseling; he says there is nothing wrong.

-Can someone suggest reading for my husband regarding why it is bad to interrupt, why it is wrong to assume he knows what I am going to say and never let me finish a sentence?
-Could you possibly post a response he can read, as well as reading, ideas, etc?
+Can you suggest a book for my husband regarding why it is bad to interrupt and to never let me finish a sentence, and why it is wrong to assume he knows what I am going to say?
+Could you possibly post a response he can read, as well as additional materials, ideas, etc.?
 That would be great.